Solving MathDoku with Mixed-Integer Programming

 Modified

 MathDoku (also known as KenKen™, KenDoku™, CalcuDoku, and SquareLogic) is a mathematical logic puzzle that I really liked in middle school.
-Like Sudoku, MathDoku is based on the Latin square: the goal of the puzzle is to fill in an N-by-N grid with the digits 1 to N in such a way that each row and column only contains one of each digit.
-Additionally, the MathDoku puzzle grid is further subdivided into cages, collections of adjacent cells whose numbers must perform an operation to reach a target value.
+Like Sudoku, MathDoku is based on the Latin square: the goal of the puzzle is to fill in an N-by-N grid with the digits 1 to N in such a way that each row and column contains one of each digit.
+The MathDoku puzzle grid is further subdivided into cages, collections of adjacent cells whose numbers must perform an operation to reach a target value.
 With a little bit of mathematical rearranging, we can convert MathDoku puzzles into a mixed-integer programming problem and leverage the power of linear programming to solve them.

 Furthermore, I’ve chosen Julia as my language of choice for this article, since it is more suited to scientific computing problems than Python and its one-based indexing makes formulating the problem a little easier.
 For optimizing, I’m using the JuMP optimization library to connect to HiGHS, a powerful linear optimization tool.